 Plus, children 4 and under are free!
 You can also visit the building across the street from the Lorraine Motel.
 This building is significant because it is where Dr. King’s shooter rented a room and was able to assassinate Dr. King.

-The Pink Palace is unlike what most people think of when it comes to museums.
+The is unlike what most people think of when it comes to museums.
 Learn about everything from agriculture, to dinosaurs, to the civil war!
 The Pink Palace looks back at the history of Memphis from many perspectives.
 The Pink Palace Mansion is home to nearly a century of Memphis history from its beginnings as the unfinished home of Piggly Wiggly store founder Clarence Saunders to its renovation in 2018.
 Sometimes called the Museum’s largest artifact, the renovated Mansion includes a totally reconstructed original Piggly Wiggly Store replica, Country Store and a restored Clyde Parke Miniature Circus.

 Did you know that Piggly Wiggly was started in Memphis?
 You can visit a recreation of the first Piggly Wiggly store at the Pink Palace.
 Piggy Wiggly is considered to have revolutionized the modern grocery store, becoming the first one to offer self-service shopping to its customers.